Aesthetik

 information

-currently in post production on DEAD WEIGHT, a short dark drama about being trapped in a relationship that should have ended years ago
+Currently completing DEAD WEIGHT, a shadowed short mystery about a relationship that should have ended years ago.

 //